Table of Contents

-In general, an electing ANST's taxable income is computed in the same manner as any other taxable trust (See IRC Subchapter J).
+In general, an electing ANST's taxable income is computed in the same manner as any other taxable trust (See Internal Revenue Code Subchapter J).
 However, the electing ANST is not allowed to take an income distribution deduction, though it can claim an exemption deduction, the amount of which depends on the terms of the trust.

 See the Schedule K instructions for information on the beneficiaries' tax treatment of distributions received from the ANST.

 An electing ANST pays tax on its taxable income at the lowest rate specified for single individuals (10%).
 If the ANST has net capital gain or qualified dividends, use the tax computation on Part IV of Schedule D which applies a zero percent rate on its adjusted net capital gain.